Suan Mokkh International

 Buddhist Meditation Retreat in Southern Thailand

-The monastery holds meditation retreats for foreigners, in English, once a month.
-There is no process to sign up in advance; you simply show up at the monastery on the first day of every month and prepare yourself for a deep silence that will last ten days.
+The monastery holds meditation retreats for foreigners in English once a month.
+There is no process to sign up in advance; you show up at the monastery on the first day of every month and prepare yourself for a deep silence that will last ten days.
 For these ten days, participants commit themselves to Buddhist monastic vows.
-The vows include abstaining from all sexual activity, beautifying oneself, sleeping on luxurious beds, and generally refraining from many other sensory pleasures.
-During the retreat, each participant is offered a private room consisting of a mosquito net, a straw mat, and a "bed and pillow," which consists of a concrete slab and a smooth wooden block.
+The vows include abstaining from all sexual activity, beautifying oneself, sleeping on luxurious beds, and refraining from many other sensory pleasures.
+During the retreat, each participant is offered a private room with a mosquito net, a straw mat, and a "bed and pillow," consisting of a concrete slab and a smooth wooden block.
 Thai monks are not without humor, though.
 "It's a Buddha pillow," said a cheerful Thai monk to a group of about a hundred of us later on the first evening during our introductory talk.
-The monk then laughed in a good natured manner.
+The monk then laughed in a good-natured manner.
 "And because you sleep on a concrete slab, you will be happy to get up at 4 a.m. to meditate!"

-Each day begins at 4 a.m. when a bell rings out in the still, damp, darkness, and all the participants file out of their rooms into the meditation hall to listen to a reading.
-The reading is followed by yoga stretches in order to prepare the body for a day of sitting.
-The rest of the day alternates between walking and sitting meditation—as well as dharma (Buddhist philosophy) talks.
-There are two vegetarian meals offered: one in the morning and one at midday.
-Hot chocolate is served in the evening in place of dinner, as it is one of the monastic vows to not eat after midday.
+Each day begins at 4 a.m. when a bell rings out in the still, damp darkness, and all the participants file out of their rooms into the meditation hall to listen to a reading.
+The reading is followed by yoga stretches to prepare the body for a day of sitting—the rest of the day alternates between walking and sitting meditation and dharma (Buddhist philosophy) talks.
+Two vegetarian meals are offered: one in the morning and one at midday.
+Hot chocolate is served in the evening instead of dinner, as it is one of the monastic vows not to eat after noon.
 Every day involves a work session where each participant signs up to clean a part of the monastery grounds.
-Meditators are encouraged to do this mindfully, as part of the practice.
+Meditators are encouraged to do this mindfully as part of the practice.
 Work meditation is one of the most important types of meditation to learn.
 You must pay attention to each stroke of the broom and be consciously aware of what you are cleaning.
 Such ritualized acts are aspects of learning to live fully in the moment.
-While on breaks from work meditation participants are allowed to enter the natural hot springs—which are part of the monastery grounds.
+While on breaks from work, meditation participants can enter the natural hot springs—part of the monastery grounds.
 One hot spring is set aside for men and another for women.
 Appreciation of the silence and awareness of the moment is emphasized during this activity as well.

 Participants are instructed throughout the course by the monks of Suan Mokkh, who teach basic meditation skills, tips for staying focused, Buddhist philosophy, and realizing higher stages of meditation.
 Meditation is an endless journey of self-discovery.
 The retreat is good for those new to meditation, but those who are experienced are also encouraged to attend.
 Due to the intensive nature of the retreat, only individuals in good mental and physical health should apply in person at Suan Mokkh.

-The 10-day meditation retreat costs 2,000 baht (US$58 at the time of writing), which is enough to cover food expenses only.
+The 10-day meditation retreat costs 2,000 baht (US$55 at the time of writing), which is enough to cover food expenses only.
 All else is covered through donations.